7 Tips for Using Subtractive EQ When Mixing Audio

 Subtractive EQ is the process of decreasing a frequency band's amplitude.
 Check out these seven tips for using subtractive EQ to remove unwanted frequencies with immediate results when mixing audio.

-Subtractive EQ—the process of eking out unwanted frequencies from an audio source—is a powerful tool in the engineer’s arsenal.
+Subtractive EQ is a powerful technique in the engineer’s arsenal.
 With just a few moves, we can make sounds appear less nasal, less harsh, less muddy, and more clear.